JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.batchJsonInput`

-The JSON input you entered in the batch's properties.
+The batch input data you entered in the batch properties.
 This is `{}` if the field was left empty.